 The Global Food Safety Initiative (GFSI) has updated its benchmarking requirements.
 This means that GFSI recognized food standards such as IFS, BRCGS and FSSC 22000 have to implement the new or changed GFSI requirements in their own standard in a timely manner.
 FSSC 22000 has now complied with the request and published version 5.1 on November 3, 2020.

 Key changes of GFSI 2020 include requirements specific to multi-site certification, product design & development, and food safety culture.
-The Scheme has, therefore, been updated to ensure compliance with these changes.
-With regard to the food safety culture, FSSC 22000 already meets all the requirements of the GFSI because the ISO 22000: 2018 standard has already dealt with these issues.
-For this reason, FSSC 22000 has published a guidance document that demonstrates how the requirements for the food safety culture are met.
+The FSSC Scheme has therefore been updated to ensure compliance with these changes.
+However, with regard to food safety culture, there are no new FSSC requirements, as the ISO 22000: 2018 standard already covers the main aspects of food safety culture.
+FSSC 22000 has published a guidance document that demonstrates how ISO 22000 and the requirements related to food safety culture are linked.
 You can download all documents for version 5.1 free of charge here.

 FSSC has published a version of the scheme in which all changes as compared with Version 5 are highlighted in red.
 This document is available here.
 While many changes are minor, some important changes are found in Section 2.5 – FSSC 22000 Additional Requirements:

 - Section 2.5.1 now also covers the management of purchased materials.
 For food chain categories C, D, I, G and K, there is now a requirement to have a documented procedure for procurement in emergency situations.
 They are also required to maintain a review process for product specifications, in order to ensure continued compliance with food safety, legal and customer requirements.

 - For all food chain Categories, there are new requirements in section 2.5.10, related to storage and warehousing

 - New requirements related to hazard control and the prevention of cross-contamination (only for food chain categories C &I)